 He has significantly contributed to IBM’s businesses via scientific and technological innovations in caching mechanisms for DS8000, clustering algorithms for services, and coding theory for disk drives.

 At IBM, he has won the Pat Goldberg Memorial Best Paper award twice, an Outstanding Innovation Award, an Outstanding Technical Achievement Award, and Communication Systems Best Paper Award.
 He holds 30 U.S. patents, and is an IBM Master Inventor.
 In 2010, he was elected to the IBM Academy of Technology.
+In 2014, he was appointed an IBM Fellow.

 Dr. Modha has authored over 60 publications in international journals and conferences.
 He is a Fellow of Institute of Electrical and Electronics Engineers and a member of American Association for Advancement of Science, Association for Computing Machinery, and Society for Neuroscience.